-The Nordic skiing venue in Trondheim is called Granåsen and World Cup and Continental Cup competitions have been hosted there quite regularly in the last years.
+The Nordic skiing venue in Trondheim is called Granåsen and Nordic Combined World Cup and Continental Cup competitions have been hosted there quite regularly in the last years.
 Granåsen features a large HS 140 and a normal HS 105 hill and the stands can host up to 40.000 visitors.
 The first hill was inagurated in Graåsen in 1940 and since then, many reconstructions have taken place, the last one in 2008 when the large hill was transformed from HS 131 to HS 140.
 From 2013/14, the World Cup tours of ski jumping, ladies ski jumping and Nordic Combined stop in Trondheim.
-In 1997, Trondheim was awarded the FIS Nordic World Ski Championships.
+In 1997, Trondheim hosted the FIS Nordic World Ski Championships.

 It has been in December of 2008 when the last Nordic Combined athletes were able to call a win in Trondheim their own until today when Johannes Rydzek from Germany took the honours in the Individual Gundersen race set in the second Norwegian venue of the winter.